 The c2b Psychographic Segmentation model balances predictability (91.1% predictive) with practicality in application, represented by the following segments:

-Balance Seekers are generally proactive in their health and wellness-oriented.
+Balance Seekers are generally proactive in their health and are wellness-oriented.
 Balance Seekers are open to many ideas, sources of information, and treatment options when it comes to their healthcare.
 However, Balance Seekers themselves – not healthcare professionals – define what success looks like in their health.
-Physicians and other healthcare professionals are useful resources, but not only resources, for leading a healthy life.
+Physicians and other healthcare professionals are useful resources, but not the only resources, for leading a healthy life.

 Willful Endurers live in the “here and now” and believe there are more important things to focus on than improving their health for the future.
 Willful Endurers are not necessarily unhealthy, but they do what they like, when they like, and typically do not change their habits.
 They are self-reliant and can withstand anything life throws at them, going to the doctor only when they absolutely must.